mandraga/klipper4m200/mcu/README.md

 ## MCU compilation for the MCU board

-The MCU is an STM32F103VE on the M200 plus and STM32F103VC on the M200 and the stepper motor drivers are A4988.
+The MCU would be a STM32F103VC on the M200 and the stepper motor drivers are A4988.
+Format LQFP100

 STM32F103VC
 Flash memory: 256 KB